 Home

 Old New-Gate Prison & Copper Mine is nationally recognized as the first chartered copper mine and first state prison in early America.
-As a museum, they strive to engage with historic and contemporary issues through the exploration and discovery of the site as a copper mine, prison, and tourist attraction.
+As a museum, New-Gate strives to engage with historical and contemporary issues through the exploration and discovery of the site as a copper mine, prison, and tourist attraction.

-Old New-Gate also houses the first-ever Re-entry Hall of Change – a place to honor formerly incarcerated men and women who have made a great positive impact in their communities.
+New-Gate also houses the first-ever Re-entry Hall of Change – a place to honor formerly incarcerated men and women who have made a great positive impact in their communities.
+This research website showcases the context behind and modern impact of the prison’s people and evolution.
+In doing so, our work bridges connections between historical punishment and current legal and incarceration practices.